Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 * Modify this section: [Create, upload, and register image manifest](../image_management/Import_External_Image_to_IMS.md#6-create-upload-and-register-image-manifest) as follows:

   (`ncn-mw#`) When creating the image manifest, use the following command to create the manifest file.
 This is adjusted to reflect the different image paths in S3.
+This makes use of several variables set earlier in this procedure.

   ```console
   cat <<EOF> manifest.json